Rate Limits

 Learn about the rate limits we employ in our API and how to work with them.

-As you develop your integration, it's important to keep the rate limits Finix has set for our APIs in mind.
+As you develop your integration, it's important to consider the rate limits Finix has in place.

 A rate limit, in simplest terms, limits the number of API requests you can make in any given period.
 Rate limits play a crucial role in ensuring the stability and performance of an API.

-It's important to keep these limits in mind while developing your integration and making sure your application doesn't programmatically create unnecessary requests.
+It's important to keep rate limits in mind while developing your integration and making sure your application doesn't programmatically create unnecessary requests.

 info

 Finix can change limits to prevent abuse or enable high-traffic applications.
-If your application needs different rate limits, reach out to your Finix point of contact or email the Finix Support team.
+If your requests are being rate limited, reach out to your Finix point of contact or email the Finix Support team.

 By controlling the number of requests your application makes, you can avoid hitting these limits and keep the performance of your application consistent and stable.